morealg/devops-project2-ih/docs/demo-script.md

 > "The Burger Builder app — live, running through the Application Gateway."

+> "The browser warning appears because we used a self-signed certificate for demonstration.
+HTTPS is still enabled and traffic is encrypted, but in production we would use a real domain and a trusted CA-signed certificate."

 **Walk through the app:**
 > - "I can build a burger — select ingredients"
 > - "Place the order"